seunlanlege/arc-reactor/README.md

 ## Guides
 Check out the examples folder and the [api documentation](https://docs.rs/arc-reactor/~0.1) to get a feel for how `arc reactor` works.
 <br>
-It's well documented and should get you up and running in little time.
+It's well documented and should get you up and running in no time.

 ## Contributions
 If you feel something is missing, feel free to submit a PR.